GHA 0 Currie Chieftains 36

 The visitors gathered the restart kick and moving the ball with pace and menace swept into the GHA half.
 There was little respite from tackling duties for the home side and after fifteen minutes in a lovely move which involved the whole back line, Currie winger Mathew Hooks scored in the corner .
 The conversion was missed and the score was now GHA 0 CURRIE 12.

 The visitors gathered from the restart and an astonishing break by Andrew McWilliams tore huge gaps in the home defence before he offloaded to Roan Frostwick to go under the posts.
-The try was converted and the score after thirty minutes was now GHA 0 CURRIE 26.
+The try was again converted by Forbes and the score after thirty minutes was now GHA 0 CURRIE 26.

 As we moved towards the interval the relentless pressure from Currie was straining the resources of the home side.
 Despite the pressure GHA continued to make every effort to get into the match and refused to give up.
 After thirty six minutes once again a fast accurate passing move by the visitors disarmed the home defence to allow Steven Hamilton to score.
 The conversion just failed and the score was GHA 0 CURRIE 31.

 A defiant home side took the game to Currie with Michael Fox and MIchael Scott attempting to punch a hole through a resolute Currie defence.
 Half time arrived with no further score.
 It had been an interesting first half.
 Currie moving the ball with great speed and penetration against a dogged and hard working home side.As the match resumed GHA were put under immediate pressure by the visitors.
 Some smart defensive work cleared the imminent danger but after five minutes patient recycling and varied angled drives saw Christopher Davies complete a sublime piece of play.
 The conversion failed and the score was now: GHA 0 CURRIE 36.